 Universal Design for Learning is more aligned with instructional practices, but these elements related to communication also apply to online environments.

-• Provide multiple paths to initiative communication (Anderson, 2020).
+- Provide multiple paths to initiate communication (Anderson, 2020).

 Promotion & Awareness